romm/formz/Documentation/05-UsersManual/TypoScript/ConfigurationValidators.rst

 .. hint::

-    By convention, everytime a new common validator is configured, its configuration should be set at the path ``config.tx_formz.validators``; this way, it may be used again by several fields.
+    By convention, every time a new common validator is configured, its configuration should be set at the path ``config.tx_formz.validators``; this way, it may be used again by different fields.

 Properties
 ----------